Buying Clubs Can Save You Money!

 Check the prices against what you might pay through an online company.
 Sometimes you can find a better price with free shipping for minimum orders by shopping online.

 Get all of the facts before you make any commitments.

 Paperwork and Expenses

-Some companies will want you to fill out paperwork to start buying from them.
+Some companies require you to fill out paperwork to start a buying club and order from them.
 They may want your social security number or a tax ID number if you are planning on opening a line of credit.
 I recommend against this, as it can cause complications if some members bounce checks or never pick up.
-If you don’t know members well, you might want to have everyone prepay you for their orders.
-When I order from Frontier, I pay for the order with my credit card.
-Our credit card company has a 1% cash back perk.
-I know all of the members and have never had a problem with anyone forgetting to pay me or pick up their products.
-Although this works well for me, and I get a little cash back from each order, I don’t know if it would work well for you.
-Get to know your members before you trust them to pay you back.
+If you don’t know members have them prepay for their orders.

-Starting a buying club may require some organization, work, and patience, but it may very well save you a good deal of money in the long run!
-Be careful to order within your budget and think carefully about ordering extras or large quantities if you can’t use it up quickly enough.
+Be careful to order within your budget and think carefully about ordering extras or large quantities if you can’t use items up quickly enough.
 It’s very tempting to load up on goodies that you’d like to have, but don’t really need, so make a list and stick with it!
-If the club doesn’t meet the minimum for an order, send out a message asking if anyone needs to add anything extra or if they know of anyone who’d like to join the club.

 Do you belong to buying clubs?
 What companies do you order from?
 Leave a comment!